Safety Data Sheets Give Information On

 Section 8: Exposure Controls / Personal Protection

 Occupational exposure limits (OELs) — OSHA PEL, ACGIH TLV, NIOSH REL.
-In real terms, engineering controls.
+Engineering controls.
 PPE specifications (glove material, breakthrough time, respirator type).

 Why it matters: This is the most actionable section for daily work.
 It tells you exactly what glove to wear — nitrile? neoprene? butyl? — and how long it lasts.
 It tells you whether a half-face respirator suffices or you need supplied air.
 Guessing gets people hurt.